MileHacker Logo

 • Luxury Experience Plan: Luxury resorts or high-end rentals, rental car or chauffeured services, private tours, exclusive experiences, fine dining.

-• Options for shopping: area boutiques for mid-range, Fashion Valley for luxury.
+• Options for shopping: area boutiques for the middle of-range, Fashion The valley for luxury.

 Budgeting Insight

 Food expenses can vary widely.
-Preparing some meals from groceries can reduce costs for those backpacking, while affluent travelers can enjoy San Diego's fine dining.
+Preparing some meals from groceries can reduce costs for those backpacking, while affluent visitors can enjoy San Diego's fine dining.

 Seasonal Specialties